Joao4569/random-trivia/README.md

 ### Validator Testing

-- Made use of the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) for the CSS file and the official [W3C validator](https://validator.w3.org/) for all HTML file testing.
+- Made use of the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) for the CSS file, the official [W3C validator](https://validator.w3.org/) for the HTML file and [Jshint.com](https://jshint.com/) for all the necessary validator testing.

 #### Initial Validator Tests
 - Initial validator test for index.html results: